 The different types of Bath stone

 Owing to Bath Stone’s monumentally long history and formation, there are differences between different beds of Bath Stone.
 As such, some are more sought-after than others.

-Bath Stone has been mined at several different quarries over the years, including the Stoke Hill mine at Limpley Stoke which the Bath Stone Group runs, and the stone that comes from these different sites is all oolithic limestone.
+Bath Stone has been mined at several different quarries over the years, including the Stoke Hill mine at Limpley Stoke which the Bath Stone Company runs, and the stone that comes from these different sites is all oolithic limestone.
 However, it isn’t all the same.

 The strata at the different quarries vary enormously in various ways.
 The stone’s colour and the size of the ooliths (affecting the uniformity of texture) are notable variations.
 However, another essential variation for those interested in using the Bath stone is the depth of the layer.
 Typically, the band of stone is around 300mm to 900mm.
 However, Stoke Ground Bath stone is sometimes available up to 1.3m and consistently available up to 1.0m.